kaltura-vpaas/virtual-meeting-rooms/README.md

-# VPaaS Virtual Classrooms Integration Guide
+# VPaaS Virtual Meeting Rooms Integration Guide

 The new Kaltura-Newrow integration allows for live video collaboration tools to be built directly into your applications, using components of the Kaltura API.

-This guide will walk you through the steps of creating a **virtual classroom URL**, that you will embed in your applications with an iFrame.
+This guide will walk you through the steps of creating a **virtual meeting room URL**, which you can embed into your webpage with an iFrame.

 ## Before You Begin

 To use the Kaltura API, you'll need a Kaltura account and credentials.
 The important credentials can be found in the Integration Settings in your KMC.

 This integration will be using your KAF endpoint, which should contain your partner ID.
-If you're not sure whether you have a KAF endpoint, speak to your account rep or email us at vpaas@kaltura.com.
+If you're not sure whether you have a KAF endpoint or whether newrow has been enabled on your account, speak to your account rep or email us at vpaas@kaltura.com.

+### Overview

-A virtual classroom is represented as a `KalturaLocationScheduleResource`.
+A virtual meeting room is represented as a `KalturaLocationScheduleResource`.
 A scheduled  session is represented by a `KalturaRecordScheduleEvent`.
 One resource can be used for many different events, but an event will only be associated with one resource.
-The classroom will be launched using an **embed link that is made up of a Kaltura Session with specific configurations**, all of which will be discussed below.
+The room will be launched using an **embed link that is made up of a Kaltura Session with specific configurations**, all of which will be discussed below.

 ## Creating a Resource

 A schedule resource is created using the [`scheduleResource.add`](https://developer.kaltura.com/console/service/scheduleResource/action/add) action, which will return a `KalturaLocationScheduleResource` object.
-The resource *must* have a name, and it should include **tags** of `vcprovider:newrow` in order to be recognized as a virtual classroom.
+The resource *must* have a name, and it should include **tags** of `vcprovider:newrow` in order to be recognized as a virtual meeting room.

 Once created, the response will return an `id`, which you should hold on to.
 However, if you've lost track of it - no worries.
 You can see all of your scheduled resources by calling `scheduleResource.list`.